Statistical Inference for Explainable Boosting Machines: Theory

 Another way, that allows us to use a learning rate of $\lambda \approx 1$, is to make the following assumption:

 \begin{assumption}[Projector-like feature kernels and conditional orthogonality] Let $\Kmatk=\E[\Smatk]$ and $\jmat:=\bI_n-\frac{1}{n}\bone\bone^\top$.
 For each feature $k$, let

 with $P_k$ the orthogonal projector onto $\mathcal{H}_k$.
-Assume: \begin{itemize} \item \textbf{Projector-like approximation.} There exists $\varepsilon_{n,k}\to 0$ with $\big\|\, \jmat\,\Kmatk\,\jmat - P_k \,\big\|_{\mathrm{op}} \;\le\; \varepsilon_{n,k}\,. $ \item \textbf{Conditional orthogonality.} For $a\neq k$, the additive subspaces are orthogonal: $ P_a\,P_k \;=\; \mathbf{0}\,. $ \end{itemize} \end{assumption} This is a technical assumption novel to the literature that we only use for Algorithm \ref{alg:brebm_ident}.
-The projector–like condition essentially says the (centered) expected tree kernel for feature $k$ behaves almost recovers only the part of the signal that depends only on $\bx^{(k)}$.
-This is exactly what EBM histogram trees do in the large–$n$ limit: they average locally along $\bx^{(k)}$, as leaves get small, Boulevard averaging de–adapts the structures, and centering removes the intercept—so $\jmat\Kmatk\jmat$ nearly projects onto mean–zero functions of $\bx^{(k)}$.
-The conditional orthogonality condition says those per–feature pieces don’t overlap: a centered function of $\bx^{(a)}$ is (approximately) orthogonal to a centered function of $\bx^{(k)}$ when $a\neq k$ -- true under independence and still a good approximation with weak dependence and unaligned, shallow partitions.
+Assume: \begin{itemize} \item \textbf{Projector-like approximation.} There exists $\varepsilon_{n,k}\to 0$ with $\big\|\, \jmat\,\Kmatk\,\jmat - P_k \,\big\|_{\mathrm{op}} \;\le\; \varepsilon_{n,k}\,. $ \item \textbf{Conditional orthogonality.} For $a\neq k$, the additive subspaces are orthogonal: $ P_a\,P_k \;=\; \mathbf{0}\,. $ \end{itemize} \end{assumption} Assumption~\ref{aspt:proj-orth} is technically convenient but admittedly strong, especially the conditional orthogonality requirement.
+We therefore emphasize that it is used only to analyze Algorithm~\ref{alg:brebm_ident}.
+As a fallback, Algorithm~\ref{alg:ebm_bratp} removes this requirement and needs only Assumption~\ref{aspt:kernel-spec}.
+Intuitively, the projector-like condition says the centered expected tree kernel for feature $k$ behaves like the orthogonal projector onto mean-zero functions of $\bx^{(k)}$, while conditional orthogonality asserts these per-feature subspaces have negligible overlap across $k$ (similar in spirit to “no concurvity” conditions for uniqueness in additive models, e.g., \citealp{hastie1986gams}); this can hold exactly under feature independence and can be a reasonable approximation under weak dependence when partitions are shallow and not aligned across features.

 Now we discuss the finite-sample convergence for Algorithm \ref{alg:brebm_ident} as promised.
 A way forward is to first establish almost surely convergence as we keep boosting with $b\to \infty$, then seek asymptotic normality when sample size grows.
 The first part is usually handled by showing that the difference to a set of postulated fixed points is a stochastic contraction mapping, decaying to 0.
 However, by the design of Algorithm \ref{alg:brebm_ident}, stepwise mean convergence can be fragile when $\lambda \approx 1$, hence we enforce Assumption \ref{aspt:proj-orth} to ensure stability.
 Formally, the convergence behavior can be characterized in Theorem \ref{thm:finite-sample-convergence-1}, stated below.